whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-17-SLAE-Polymorphic.md

 int    0x80
 ```

 There aren't many things that we can do.
-Nonetheless, we can apply similar techniques as we did on the previous shellcode:
+Nonetheless, we can apply similar techniques as we did on the previous shellcode.

+###### Final code:

 ```term
 ; Original Shellcode: http://shell-storm.org/shellcode/files/shellcode-590.php